 While machine learning projects often start with one huge notebook and some local data, it’s essential to begin splitting the problem solving into more manageable components; components that can be tied together but tested and developed separately.

 This ability to split the problem solving into reproducible, predefined and executable components forces the team to adhere to a joined process.
 A joined process, in turn, creates a well-defined language between the data scientists and the engineers and also eventually leads to an automated setup that is ML equivalent of continuous integration (CI) – a product capable of auto-updating itself.

 An end-to-end, automated machine learning pipeline ensures that every change – in either data or code – is (or can be) deployed to production without it turning into a special project.

 The result of MLOps should be a supercharged release cycle of machine learning capabilities.
 It’s paramount to understand that MLOps is a combination of people and technologies; people have to be willing to automate and document their work and tools have to make it easy.

-For more practical MLOps advice, sign up for our upcoming eBook and receive a preview edition today.
+For more MLOps advice, sign up for our eBook and receive your copy today.

 Learn what MLOps is all about and how MLOps helps you avoid the deadlock between machine learning and operations.
 This eBook gives an overview of why MLOps matters and how you should think about implementing it as a standard practice.